electric-sql/pglite/pglite-cli-distribution-design.md

 PID metadata alone.
 A later browser implementation uses the stable Web Lock and generation-fencing protocol specified by the browser design, not the Node lock implementation.

+For the direct Node filesystem, the authoritative lock file is a hidden sibling of `PGDATA`, named `.<directory-name>.pglite.lock`.
+Keeping it beside rather than inside `PGDATA` is intentional: ownership must be acquired before initdb, while native initdb requires an existing target directory to be empty.
+The file stores diagnostic owner metadata while its open file description carries the OS advisory lock.
+The file's presence is never itself proof of ownership, and it may remain after clean shutdown or a crash.
+Canonicalizing `PGDATA` before deriving the sibling path makes aliases and symlinks converge on the same lock.
+Backend-provided lease implementations may use another location but must provide the same exclusion and crash-release semantics.

 Core expresses that requirement as a filesystem capability, shared by classic and postmaster startup: